inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_123731.jpg)

 *	After spending some time in Chango and talking with local kids, headed towards Tabo village
-*	Tabo is famous for its old monestry and a heliport.
+*	Tabo is famous for its monestry and a heliport.
 I clicked no pictures as its forbidden in Tabo monestry
 *	Took pause at Tabo bridge and ate fresh apples from nearby orchard after washing them in the water stream
-*	While munching the fresh apple, i felt like how people in history use to feel when nature was the only source of food
+*	While munching the apple, realized how people in history use to feel when nature was the only source of food

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_144851.jpg)